Bi Academic Intervention: Goals

 The group articulated their goals in their co-written introduction to The Bisexual Imaginary: in so far as Bi Academic Intervention is an intervention, one of whose goals is to carve a space for bisexual theory, we want to produce work which will impact upon and redirect an existing and important field.
 Second, it is important because of debates about bisexual invisibility.
 There is an ongoing concern within bisexual communities to make bisexuality visible in places where it has previously been marginalized, and the strategies and pitfalls of representation occupy a key place in this concern.
 But third, another goal of Bi Academic Intervention is to intervene within bisexual communities.
 We are uncomfortable with the assertion that bisexual visibility has been a constant absence, and it therefore now an unproblematic good, and want to ask: what are the different effects of images of bisexuality, and the different meanings that become invested in it?

-Members

-Members of Bi Academic Intervention included Phoebe Davidson, Jo Eadie, Clare Hemmings, Ann Kaloski, and Merl Storr.